maheshmthorat/PagePulse/readme.txt

 Feel free to customize and modify these descriptions to accurately represent the features and benefits of your PagePulse plugin.

+== Instructions ==

+1. Navigate to Settings > PagePulse.
+2. Turn on PagePulse by selecting the Turn On checkbox.
+3. Choose an effect that you would like to add to your site pages.
+4. Configure additional settings such as Background Color and Opacity.
+5. Once configured, you can preview the changes and experience them on the frontend.

 == Installation ==

+= Using plugins page =
+1. Go to Plugins -> Add New and search for PagePulse.
+2. Activate the plugin through the "Plugins" screen in WordPress.
+3. Click the `PagePulse` link located in "Settings" menu to configure the plugin options

+= Using Manual File System =
-1. Upload `tinymce-extended` to the `/wp-content/plugins/` directory
+1. Upload `pagepulse.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click the `PagePulse` link located under your `Settings` section to configure the plugin options
+3. Click the `PagePulse` link located in "Settings" menu to configure the plugin options

 == Screenshots ==

 1. A general view of the plugin "options" page.
-2. Here you can actually see the console is blocked from being used.

 == Changelog ==